 Tripura - The Beginning

 The weather of Tripura is influenced by its altitude and bears the features similar to most of the places in the hilly and mountainous regions.
-Tripura has a tropical savanna climate and comprises of four main seasons: Winter - December to February.
-Pre-monsoon season is from March to April.
-Monsoon - May to September.
-Tripura’s temperature can drop down to about 10 degree celsius during the winters and can go up to about 35 degree celsius during the summers.
+Tripura has a tropical savanna climate and comprises of four main seasons: winter - December to February, pre-monsoon season is from March to April and monsoon - May to September.
+Tripura’s temperature can drop down to about 10 degree Celsius during the winters and can go up to about 35 degree Celsius during the summers.
 The state experiences heavy rainfalls during the month of June.

-Depending upon the time of the year, visitors can expect to see some of the eventful festivals such as Durga Puja, which occurs during the month of October; Diwali, celebrated right after the Durga Puja; Karachi Puja, the worship of fourteen Gods, which happens during the month of July and so on.
+Depending on the time of the year, visitors can expect to see some of the eventful festivals, such as Durga Puja, which occurs during the month of October, Diwali, celebrated right after the Durga Puja, Karachi Puja, the worship of fourteen Gods, which happens during the month of July and so on.
 Some of the other main festivals celebrated in Tripura are Garia Puja, Ker Puja, Ashok Ashtami Fair, Buddha Poornima, Pous-Sankranti Mela and the Wah (Lamp) Festival.

-Similarly the Hojagiri Dance is an impressive sight, where young girls of the Reang community dance by balancing themselves on earthen pitchers.
-In addition, Lebang Dance, Mamita Dance, Mosak Sulmani Dance, Bizhu Dance and Hik-hak Dance are some of the other noted dance forms of Tripura.
+Similarly, Hojagiri is an impressive sight, where young girls of the Reang community dance by balancing themselves on earthen pitchers.
+In addition, Lebang, Mamita, Mosak Sulmani, Bizhu and Hik-hak are some of the other noted dance forms of Tripura.

 With its pollution-free air, great weather and interesting tourist places, Tripura can be an ideal spot for anyone to visit.
 It is a perfect combination of religious spots and scenic places for the visitor to revel at.
 Tripura also has a vast spread of evergreen forests and a fair share of aquatic resources.
-Once the visitor is here, they can be rest assured that they will be treating their eyes to the charm of this place.
+Once the visitors are here, they can be sure that they will be treating their eyes to the charm of this place.

 Being the capital city of Tripura, Agartala has a lot to offer in terms of tourist places.
-Temples with rich archeological histories like the Jagannath Temple, the Umamaheswar Temple, Benuban Bihar/Buddha Temple can be spotted here.
+Temples with rich archaeological histories like the Jagannath Temple, the Umamaheswar Temple and Benuban Bihar/Buddha Temple can be spotted here.
 Also, one can enjoy looking at different species of animals housed at Agartala's Sepahijala Zoo.
 For the young travellers, Agartala has the Rose Valley Amusement Park.